streamr-dev/core-frontend/app/src/docs/docsEditingGuide.md

 ```

 ### Images
-Images are stored in their respective folders inside `/src/docs/images/...` and are imported like any React Asset.
+Images are stored in their respective folders inside `/src/docs/images/...` and are imported like any React asset.

 E.G.